jbkinder/academic-kickstart/content/talk/cacs2020/index.md

 +++
-title = "The Architecture of Infrastructural Inertia"
+title = "The Architecture of Infrastructural Inertia [Cancelled]"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.